New Pond Farm is largely supported by donations, memberships, program fees, and contributions.

 Our camp now welcomes children from Bridgeport, Norwalk and Danbury.
-We have four girls and four boys at a time as our residential campers.
-They are joined by four girls and four boys from the local area, who are our day campers.
+They are joined by children from the local area.
 Together these children form friendships and understandings and have a marvelous time.

-Our residential campers are on full scholarship, thanks to the generosity of our members and friends.
+Our urban youth are on full scholarship, thanks to the generosity of our members and friends.

-We estimate that a ten-day stay, with its lifetime of memories, costs $1,600.
+We estimate that camp, with its lifetime of memories, costs $1,600.

-In addition to our residential summer camp, which hosts children from Norwalk, Bridgeport and Danbury for ten-day stays on the farm, our experienced educators work closely with school children and teachers from Connecticut’s cities.
+In addition to our summer camp, which hosts children from Norwalk, Bridgeport and Danbury, our experienced educators work closely with school children and teachers from Connecticut’s cities.